rk295/bright-golang/README.md

 NewClientFromEnv().
 This uses the BRIGHT_USERNAME and BRIGHT_PASSWORD environment variables.

-To quickly see your current electricity KwH usage you could do somehting like:
+To quickly see your current electricity usage in Watts you could do somehting like:

 	package main
 	import (